-Allow us to explanation the objective of Twelve, it's a bit different from most games and can be a little confusing at first!
+Allow us to explain the objective of Twelve, it's a bit different from most games and can be a little confusing at first!

 Twelve a Dozen a game designed to teach arithmetic.
 The simplified objective is that you try to solve puzzles and help Twelve rescue her family.
 It's ideally aimed at ages 8+ and was designed in consultation with maths teachers.